Minnesota teen arrested on sex trafficking charges reportedly linked to Anton Lazzaro case

 (FOX 9) - A 19-year-old Minnesota woman was arrested in Florida on sex trafficking charges that are reportedly connected to the alleged underage sex trafficking operation linked to Minnesota Republican strategist Anton "Tony" Lazzaro.

 According to the Okaloosa County Sheriff's Office in Florida, Gisela Castro Medina was arrested Aug.
-12 on the same charges.
+12 on the same charges, hours after the indictment against Lazzaro came down.
+According to deputies, Medina was arrested at a hospital.
+It's unclear why she was at the hospital in Fort Walton Beach, Florida.
+A police report indicates Medina may have had alcohol in her system but it's unclear if that is related to her hospital visit.

 "We as an organization are absolutely disgusted by the actions of Ms. Medina, and have cut all ties with her effective immediately," the organization wrote in the release.